frankischilling/stardust/README.md

 **Stardust** is a general-purpose RuneScape bot framework designed for all skills and activities.
 Currently, woodcutting and firemaking are the first implemented features, demonstrating fundamental bot mechanics using screen-scraping, color detection, and template matching.

+**Note:** The default configuration for colors, screen dimensions, and other settings assumes a 1920x1080 display using the Fixed Classic Layout with Stretched Mode enabled.
+If you use a different setup, you can adjust these settings using the provided tools.

 **Current Features:**

 **Woodcutting Module (`scripts/woodcutter.py`):**